AM Skincare Routine For Women Over 40

-As a woman over 40, I’ve learned quickly all the things concerning my body has changed, especially my skin.
+As a woman over 40, I’ve learned quickly all the things concerning my body have changed, especially my skin.
 Over the past few years, I’ve noticed a few significant changes: sagging skin, more fine lines, dry skin, and tired eyes.
 So much so that I’ve had to change up my entire skincare routine.
 To educate myself a bit more as to why this was happening, I did a deep dive into the beauty blogger vlog scene and ask my dermatologist and esthetician tons of questions.
 Because of that, I’ve received some srsly sage advice.
 If you’re pushing 40 or over 40 and looking for a new AM skincare routine, this post is for you!
 BTDubs, my PM skincare routine will be coming soon…pinky swear.

 This new skincare…let’s call it an obsession…started when I read an interview with Bobby Berk about his NuFace microcurrent device.
 The last time I went to the spa, I had a facial with this tool, so I’ve used it before, but because it’s quite pricey.
 I’ve never owned one…that is until Black Friday…the one day when everything and its freakin’ mother is on sale.
 When it arrived, I ran upstairs like a little kid, ripped open the box, and immediately washed my face.
 I will admit, I was a bit nervous at first.
 I mean, this thing does resemble a taser.